Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-A single project has been identified by AreaSearch as potentially impacting this area.
-Key projects include Winten Cameron Park Stage 5 Development, Sugar Valley Library Museum (kirantakamyari), Cameron Grove Estate, and West Wallsend and Holmesville Heritage Conservation Area Amendment.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+One major project identified by AreaSearch is expected to impact this region.
+Notable projects include Winten Cameron Park Stage 5 Development, Sugar Valley Library Museum (kirantakamyari), Cameron Grove Estate, and West Wallsend and Holmesville Heritage Conservation Area Amendment.
+The following list highlights those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.